Science Kids - Bringing Science & Technology TogetherScience for Kids

-The world we live in today would no doubt be a different place if it weren’t for the amazing discoveries produced by this list of famous scientists.
+The world we live in today would no doubt be a different place if it weren't for the amazing discoveries produced by this list of famous scientists.
 Their ideas, research, experiments, publications and determination are an inspiration to those that follow in their footsteps.
 Covering a broad range of scientific fields such as biology, physics, astronomy and chemistry, these men and women have pushed the world of science forward, allowing the human race to answer seemingly impossible questions while at the same time opening the door to new fields of research and discovery.
-Follow the links and read more about your favorite inventor, chemist, biologist, physicist, or female scientist.
+Follow the links and read more about your favorite inventors, chemists, biologists and physicists.

 Albert Einstein

 Albert Einstein changed the world of science with his brilliant work in theoretical physics.
-His theories, equations and ideas became the stuff of legend and his image is well known all around the world.
+His theories, equations and ideas became the stuff of legend and his image is known around the world.

 Isaac Newton